HumanCommunicationInteraction/pywib/docs/source/movement_metrics.rst

 Path
 ----
+The path or total distance traveled during user interactions is a key metric for analyzing movement efficiency :cite:p:`Kieslich2019-mt,Katerina2018-ch`.

 The function :py:func:`~pywib.path` calculates the path length for interaction points from a DataFrame or session traces.
 This function computes the path length based on the Euclidean distance between consecutive points.